aust21/virtual-mouse/readme.md

 jupyter nbconvert --to notebook --execute main.ipynb
 ```
 ### Gesture controls:
-- Put your hand in view of the camera
+- Put index finger in view of the camera
-- Move your hand to control the mouse
-- Bring your index and thumb together to click
+- Give the program a high five to quit (all fingers )

 ## Troubleshooting
 If you encounter issues with Jupyter extensions, try the following: